el3um4s/strani-anelli-blog/_posts/2022/2022-08-03-3-ways-to-use-ms-access-mdb-files-with-nodejs-javascript/2022-08-03-3-ways-to-use-ms-access-mdb-files-with-nodejs-javascript.md

 <script src="https://gist.github.com/el3um4s/da1f7ee4cbe64f6a1a13430a83c54c27.js"></script>

 This package works, but only on Windows.
-Also it can be very slow.
+Also, it can be very slow.
 Yes, it is a good solution for operations to be performed once in a while but not for frequent use.

 ### NODE MDB

-I then tried to recreate this repository from scratch, [el3um4s/node-mdb](https://github.com/el3um4s/node-mdb) .
+Then, I tried to recreate this repository from scratch, [el3um4s/node-mdb](https://github.com/el3um4s/node-mdb) .
 To install it just write:

 ```bash
 npm i @el3um4s/node-mdb